OpenTurbineCoDe/OpenTurbineCoDe/README.md

 ## TODO
  - [ ] license
+ - [ ] consider using git lfs for managing cgns files
 ## Aerodynamics wrapper

 The draft wrapper currently available iteratively runs ADflow and OpenFAST (v2.4) scripts over a set of tsr for a fixed inflow velocity, and returns a plot of Cp over tsr.